 Water and/or Collection of Sewage and Sales

 Section 1.
 Water shall not be delivered and/or sewer, if such service is available by the Association, collected by the systems of the Association, except to users who are members of the Association.
-If any member needs and desires service connections with the system one, such additional membership shall be made only upon application to and approval of the Board of Directors and upon the payment of the membership fees in accordance with article IV, Section 1, Part A. The membership may be denied as provided in Article IV, Section 1, Part A.
+If any member needs and desires service of more than one connection(s) with the system, such additional membership shall be made only upon application to and approval of the Board of Directors and upon the payment of the membership fees in accordance with article IV, Section 1, Part A. The membership may be denied as provided in Article IV, Section 1, Part A.

 Section 2.
 The Association may from time to time enter into a contract for the sale of water to non-members for any commercial purpose or purposes if the Board determines that the sale is in the best interest of the Association.
 The contract for the sale shall set forth all the terms and conditions with respect to the sale of water, the quantity, the conditions, and the terms for the termination of said contract.

 Section 3.
 The Board of Directors shall establish a rate schedule to be charged the members for services provided by the Association.
 The established rate schedule applying to each service connection shall be the approved rate schedule then in effect.
-Annually the Board of Directors shall review the established rate schedule of charges and adjust the charges assure that sufficient income will be generated for the coming year to cover anticipated expenses.
+Annually the Board of Directors shall review the established rate schedule of charges and adjust the charges to assure that sufficient income will be generated for the coming year to cover anticipated expenses.
 This determination shall be based on the previous year's actual expenses, estimated budget for the coming year, and other factors as necessary.

 Section 4.
 If at any time within the fiscal year, it appears in the judgment of the Board of Directors that the revenue derived, or which will be derived, from the collection of water and/or sewer, if such service is available by the Association, charges during any fiscal year, will be insufficient to pay when due, all costs incident to the operation of the Association’s system(s) and the payment of all debts of the association, the Board shall make and levy an assessment against members of the Association so that the total revenue reasonably expected to be collected from water and/or sewer, if such service is available by the Association, charges to fully pay when due all cost of operation, maintenance, replacement and repayments on indebtedness, or other expenses of the year’s operation.
 A proportionate amount of necessary total of such assessments levied in any year shall be levied against each member in an amount which bears the same relation to the total assessment as the number of service connections serving such member bears to the total number of service connections with the entire Association system.